DenitsaPambelova/Angular-Project-Softuni/README.md

  Visitors:

- See the three most visited festivals on home page.
+ Can see most visited festivals on home page.
  On clicking review button, redirect to Login Page.

  Registered / Logged-in Users can: